 Overview of Maryland Taxes

-Maryland’s average effective tax rate of 1.04% is lower than the national average.
+Maryland’s average effective property tax rate of 1.06% is just below the national average, which is 1.07%.
 However, because Maryland generally has high property values, Maryland homeowners pay more in annual property taxes than homeowners in most other states.

 Enter Your Location